Cherokee Freedmen: Slavery among the Cherokee

 These is the only children I have as Citizens of this Nation, and as the time I may be called to die is uncertain, My desire is to have them as free citizens of this nation.
 Knowing what property I may have, is to be divided amongst the Best of my friends, how can I think of them having bone of my bone and flesh of my flesh to be called their property, and this by my imprudent conduct, and for them and their offspring to suffer for generations yet unborn, is a thought too great a magnitude for me to remain silent any longer.

 After consideration, his request was granted by the Cherokee National Council on November 6, 1824.
-That year the Council passed a law prohibiting marriage between Cherokee and slaves, or Cherokee and free blacks.
+That year the Council passed a law prohibiting marriage between Cherokee and slaves, or Cherokee and free Blacks.
 But, the following year in 1825, the Council passed a law giving automatic Cherokee citizenship to mixed-race children born to white women and their Cherokee husbands.
 Gradually more Cherokee men were marrying white women from outside the tribe.
-The Council wanted to provide a way for the children of these male leaders to be considered members of the tribe.
+The Council wanted to provide a way for the children of these male leaders to be considered citizens of the tribe.
 Before this time, mixed-race children had generally been born to Cherokee women and white men, most often traders.
-Because of the matrilineal kinship system, these children were traditionally considered born to the mother's family and clan, and thus members of the tribe by birth.
+Because of the matrilineal kinship system, these children were traditionally considered born to the mother's family and clan, and thus citizens of the tribe by birth.

 While granting his request for emancipation of his children, the Council ordered Shoe Boots to cease his relationship with Doll.
 But he fathered two more boys with her, twin sons Lewis and William, before his death in 1829.
 Heirs of his estate later forced these two sons into slavery.
 His sisters inherited his twin sons as property, and they unsuccessfully petitioned the council to grant emancipation and citizenship to the twins.